Black Desert Tours – Discover the Isolation of Naked Egypt

 The Black Desert will challenge everything you think you know about Egypt’s landscapes.

-We’ve guided countless travelers through Egypt’s Western Desert over the past two decades, and the Black Desert consistently ranks as one of the most jaw-dropping destinations our guests experience.
+We’ve guided countless travelers through Egypt’s Western Desert for decades, and the Black Desert consistently ranks as one of the most jaw-dropping destinations our guests experience.
 Located in the heart of the Sahara, roughly 50 kilometers (31 miles) south of Bahariya Oasis, this volcanic wonderland creates an almost alien landscape that photographers and adventure seekers find irresistible.
 The contrast between the dark basalt rocks scattered across golden sand dunes creates visual drama that feels more like Mars than Earth.

 Most travelers combine the Black Desert with the nearby White Desert during multi-day camping expeditions.
 Our private guides ensure you experience both destinations at the perfect times for photography and stargazing.